VinhTranDS/VinhTranDS.github.io/_posts/2021-02-03-Earthquake-Viz.md

 This Tableau Dashboard tracks global Earthquake activity across a 30-day period.

-It combines different worksheets of 10 largest earthquakes, location %, and a combination of frequency, avg magnitude, and maximum magnitude.

-This dashboard enables users to filter views based on Analysis Date.
-Give it a try!

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/EarthQuakeDashboard_16863248536920/DSIEarthquakeTracker?:embed=yes&:display_count=yes&:showVizHome=no" width = '1090' height = '900'></iframe>